jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-menus-guide.md

 # AdapTable Menus Guide

-This guide explains how best to manage menus in AdapTable.
+This guide explains how best to manage, customise and augment the menus in AdapTable.

-AdapTable provides 3 menus - Function, Column Header and Context - each of which performs a different task.
+AdapTable provides 3 menus: - **Function**, **Column** and **Context**.

+Each menu performs a different task and has different entries and customisation options.

 ## AdaptableFunction Menu

-The Function menu appears in left corner of the Dashboard (with a 'house' icon).
+The Function menu appears in the left corner of the Dashboard (with a 'house' icon).

-It contains a list of all the AdapTable Functions to which the current user is entitled.
+It contains a list of all the AdapTable Functions to which the current user is [entitled](adaptable-entitlements-guide.md).

-All entries open a popup window allowing the user to access the function.
+Each menu entry opens a popup window specific to that function.

 > Unlike the Column and Context menus, the entries in the Function menu cannot be edited by developers.